rakshitsoral/Dante/src/posts/click-depth-website-pagination-seo.md

 To make you understand how exactly does the click depth of a home page affect search rankings, let’s take an example of a 300-page website.

-The Anatomy of a 300-page Website and its SEO performance Imagine having a site with pagination from 1……300.
+## The Anatomy of a 300-page Website and its SEO performance

+Imagine having a site with pagination from 1……300.
 For the purpose of this example, let’s assume they are blog posts with unique content.
 Here page number 1 is the Home page of the website and 300 is the last page of the website.

 Now assume that the site consists of pagination where these pages are connected to a simple “next page” link at the bottom of each blog post.
 (See image attached below for better understanding)

-Previous next pagination scheme
+![Previous next pagination scheme] ("src/assets/img/Previous next pagination scheme.png" "a title")

 From a human point of view, the pagination scheme is simple: you click the “next page” link and it takes you to the blog post number 2.
 You click on the “next page” one more time, it takes you to the number 3.
 To visit each and every page (say 300 times), you need to keep clicking on “next page” until you reach the page you want to visit.
 This looks like a holy grail of website pagination.
 Isn’t it?